Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   When disabled PS/2 keyboards and mice will stop working in firmware and OS.
   PS/2 controller will not be functional in OS.
 This option is not available on laptops where PS/2 is used for the integrated keyboard and possibly touchpad.
 - `Enable watchdog` - controls the chipset watchdog functionality.
-If enabled, watchdog will be counting with the timeout specified below.
-The firmware automatically kicks the watchdog periodically so even without OS support, the platform will not reset itself when watchdog expires.
+The watchdog is useful when a platform hangs and needs to be reset automatically, which will happen if watchdog timer expires.
+Minimum timeout is 5 minutes to let the OS take control over the watchdog (e.g. wdat_wdt watchdog driver for Linux) and keep reloading it to avoid resets.

+  > Earlier firmware versions kick the watchdog automatically.
+Releases after
+  > 15.03.2024 expose the watchdog to the OS to update it instead.

 - `Watchdog timeout value` - watchdog timeout in seconds.
-Allowed range is 60-1024 seconds.
-The Option is only visible if watchdog is set to enabled.
+Allowed range is 300-1024 seconds.
+Once the OS takes control of the watchdog, the timeout can be configured as low as 1 second.
+The option is only visible if watchdog is set to enabled.

 ## Power Management Options